EvilBytecode/PayloadCrypter/README.md

 - **Batch files (Windows Command Scripts)**

 ### READ :
-- this was made to evade detections from static scanners, like virustotal and many more, thats why its only base64.
+- this was made to evade detections from static scanners, like virustotal and many more, thats why its only base64 + it was made for educational purposes.

 ### Output examples are in a OutputExamples directory.